Jost Bürgi: Bürgi's work on logarithms

-Bürgi constructed a table of progressions what is now understood as antilogarithms independently of John Napier, through a method distinct from Napier's.
+Bürgi constructed a table of progressions of what are now understood as antilogarithms (exponential functions) independently of John Napier, through a method distinct from Napier's.
 Napier published his discovery in 1614, and this publication was widely disseminated in Europe by the time Bürgi published at the behest of Johannes Kepler.
 Bürgi may have constructed his table of progressions around 1600, but Bürgi's work is not a theoretical basis for logarithms, although his table serves the same purpose as Napier's.
 One source claims that Bürgi did not develop a clear notion of a logarithmic function and can therefore not be viewed as an inventor of logarithms.

 Bürgi's method is different from that of Napier and was clearly invented independently.
 Kepler wrote about Bürgi's logarithms in the introduction to his Rudolphine Tables (1627): "... as aids to calculation Justus Byrgius was led to these very logarithms many years before Napier's system appeared; but being an indolent man, and very uncommunicative, instead of rearing up his child for the public benefit he deserted it at birth."